springfuse/springfuse.github.com/features.md

 ## Dependency injection with Spring

-The generated components use the <code>@Autowired</code> annotation for dependency injection to simplify the Spring configuration.
+The generated components use the `@Autowired` annotation for dependency injection to simplify the Spring configuration.
 Note that you can still override through the Spring XML configuration.

 ## <a href="/why/annotations">Transactions with Spring</a>

-We use the <code>@Transactional</code> annotation for transactions and as the Spring team recommends we only annotate concrete classes and not interfaces.
+We use the `@Transactional` annotation for transactions and as the Spring team recommends we only annotate concrete classes and not interfaces.
 We also use the Open Session In View Filter.